marclegeay/omics-visualizer/automation_documentation.md

 `ov load`

-Load an Omics Visualizer table
+Load an Omics Visualizer table.
+Returns the name of the newly imported OV table.

 ### Arguments

 - `dataTypeList` (optional) *String*

-   List of column data types ordered by column index (e.g. "string,int,long,double,boolean,intlist" or just "s,i,l,d,b,il")
+   List of column data types ordered by column index (e.g. "string,int,long,double,boolean,intlist" or just "s,i,l,d,b,il").
+   If not given, the types will be automatically detected.

 - `decimalSeparator` (optional) *Character* Default: `'.'`